GuideSDK Comparison

 • Analytics - Compare efficiency across different tasks

 Agor Implementation: Token data stored in messages table, aggregated for session-level analytics.
-Claude and Codex sessions display token/context pills today; Gemini and Copilot support is next.
+Claude, Codex, and OpenCode sessions display token/context pills today; Gemini and Copilot support is next.

 11. Context Window Tracking